lensvol/LondonRising/README.md

 (the dataset is big so we want to reduce the tedium as much as possible).

-Because Fallen London can be though of as a hypertext, a hypertext can be thought of as a graph and JSONs in the database can be thought of as a second database, my first thought is to use a graph database like Neo4J.
+Because Fallen London can be thought of as a hypertext, a hypertext can be thought of as a graph and JSONs in the database can be thought of as a second database, my first thought is to use a graph database like Neo4J.
 Unfortunately, there seems to be no Neo4J (or similar) equivalent